samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 * [`auth0-js`](https://www.npmjs.com/package/auth0-js): the official Auth0 library for JavaScript apps;
 * [`@auth0/cordova`](https://github.com/auth0/auth0-cordova): the official Auth0 library for Cordova apps;
 * [`rxjs`](https://github.com/ReactiveX/rxjs): a reactive programming library for JavaScript;
-* [`rxjs-compat`](https://github.com/ReactiveX/rxjs/tree/master/compat): a package to get backwards compatibility with RxJS previous to version 6;
+* [`rxjs-compat`](https://github.com/ReactiveX/rxjs/tree/master/compat): a package to get backward compatibility with RxJS previous to version 6;

 To install these libraries, you can use the following commands: